DCSIMG

 Updates

-PCIC added SSP3-7.0 to CanDCS-M6 which previously contained SSPs 1-2.6, 2-4.5, and 5-8.5.
-The SSP3-7.0 dataset only includes the first run (r1i1p2f1) of the CanESM5, unlike other CanDCS6 datasets which provide 10 (r1-10).
-Furthermore, three models of the 26 in the model list were unavailable for SSP3-7.0, and are therefore excluded from the dataset (HadGEM3-GC31-LL, KACE-1-0-G, and KIOST-ESM).
+PCIC added SSP3-7.0 to the CanDCS-M6 dataset, which, before this, only included SSPs 1-2.6, 2-4.5, and 5-8.5.
+The new SSP3-7.0 dataset only includes the first run (r1i1p2f1) from the CanESM5 model, while other CanDCS6 datasets have 10 runs (r1-10).
+Also, three models from the original 26 were unavailable for SSP3-7.0 and are therefore excluded from the dataset (HadGEM3-GC31-LL, KACE-1-0-G, and KIOST-ESM).
+However, in October 2025, the KACE-1-0-G model was added to the SSP3-7.0 dataset.
+All related datasets were updated at that time to include this change.

 Corrections

-During the creation of the CanDCS-M6 dataset, PCIC identified sporadic anomalously large daily maximum temperature values in three of the contributing 26 GCMs.
-PCIC determined that the anomalous values were caused by errors in the land surface and atmospheric components shared by models.
-To prevent the errors from propagating into the downscaled dataset and avoid introducing missing values by omitting the anomalous values, PCIC implemented an outlier detection and correction methodology which replaces anomalous temperatures with values robustly interpolated from surrounding grid cells.
-The three models with known errors are, the two Met Office Hadley Centre (MOHC) models HadGEM3-GC31-LL and UKESM1-0-LL, and KACE-1-0-G from the Korean Meteorological Administration (KMA).
-PCIC has re-run simulations for the three models using the CanDCS-U6 methodology and corrected the original datasets.
-The updated CanDCS-U6 datasets replaced the ones already on CCDS on August 25th, 2023.
+During the creation of the CanDCS-M6 dataset, PCIC identified sporadic anomalously high daily maximum temperature values in three of the 26 GCMs.
+PCIC determined that the cause was errors in the land surface and atmospheric components shared by the models.
+To prevent these errors from affecting the downscaled data and avoid replacing the values with missing values, PCIC created a method for outlier detection and correction.
+This method replaces errors with values robustly interpolated from surrounding grid cells.

-PCIC later made corrections to the CanDCS-M6 precipitation dataset, and a small portion of the CanDCS-M6 CanESM5 dataset (CanESM5, r3i1p2f1, SSP1-2.6, 2060-2100).
-Both corrected datasets used the same correction method for detecting and replacing anomalous values and were updated on CCDS on September 25th, 2024.
-Note that these corrections did not impact the associated Climdex indices, unlike the former maximum temperature corrections for which all indices were updated at the same time.
+PCIC later corrected parts of the CanDCS-M6 precipitation dataset and a small portion of the CanDCS-M6 CanESM5 dataset (specifically, CanESM5, r3i1p2f1, SSP1-2.6, for the years 2060-2100).
+Both corrections used the same method for detecting and replacing anomalous values.
+The updated datasets were published on CCDS on September 25, 2024.
+Unlike earlier corrections to maximum temperature, these updates did not affect the related Climdex indices.

 Mean temperature